 While causal assessment is expected to incur an added cost in the TMDL development process, this cost will be minimized or offset by inefficiencies present in the current TMDL process, which has handled waterbodies on a pollutant-by-pollutant basis under the assumption that beneficial uses will be restored.
 This has been found to be a false assumption and costly oversimplification of ecological processes.
 For Beneficial Use restoration to take place, addressing the pollutants causing or contributing to the impairment, in addition to sources of pollution that are not pollutants, such as in-stream habitat and hydrologic restoration, must occur.
 Being able to specifically identify those pollutants that are a source of the beneficial use will prevent the use of TMDLs to “chase down” every pollutant that may be in exceedance of a water quality objective but that is not necessarily impacting a beneficial use.

 As one of many examples, the Los Angeles Regional Water Quality Control Board adopted a TMDL in 2006 to address metals in Calleguas Creek and its tributaries.
 With TMDL adoption significant funds were spent to conduct a water effects ratio study on metals in Calleguas Creek, which determined assumptions regarding the creek’s ability to assimilate metals related to toxicity were overly conservative.
 This resulted in the development of a new staff report and re-opening of the TMDL, with subsequent re-adoption in 2016.
 Despite these extensive efforts by Los Angeles Water Board staff and dischargers, no findings or investigation of the actual biological condition of the receiving water was included in the regulatory staff reports, such as including bioassessment or CRAM data from Calleguas Creek or its tributaries, to determine actual biological condition and if other metals, other pollutants, or physical habitat modification and/or habitat loss might be impairing beneficial uses (e.g. see section III.A Current Condition in Los Angeles Water Board 2016).
 SWAMP bioassessment data results show very poor conditions, with a CSCI scores as low as 0.29 in Calleguas Creek.
 CRAM scores are below the 10th percentile of reference, with scores for physical structure, as well as buffer and landscape, scoring below the 1st percentile of reference (Table 1-1, SMC 2015).
 Other pollutants and pollution are likely causing or contributing to degraded Beneficial Uses.
-Therefore, it is unclear if the existing TMDL that is focused on concentrations of specific metals will actually restore any beneficial uses, or if it will simply remove some pollutants from the Clean Water Act 303(d) list.
+Therefore, it is unclear if the existing TMDL that is focused on concentrations of specific metals will actually restore any beneficial uses, or if it will simply remove some pollutants from the CWA 303(d) List.
+In addition, this is not the only TMDL for Calleguas Creek watershed, as a total of six TMDLs have been adopted for the watershed for exceedances of criteria associated with salts, toxicity, nitrogen, trash, metals, and organochlorine pesticides and PCBs.
 Adopting and implementing TMDLs on a pollutant-by-pollutant basis to restore aquatic and aquatic-dependent wildlife beneficial uses is not cost effective or time efficient.

 Instead, the San Diego Water Board will consider both physical (see below) and chemical condition of receiving waters when considering TMDL or TMDL alternative development for waters with impaired aquatic life Beneficial Uses.